|

 Asked Questions:

-Q: What are the Rabbi's requirements for performing an interfaith
+Q: What are the Rabbi's requirements for performing

-wedding with a co-officiant?
+an interfaith wedding with a co-officiant?

 A: Nothing!
 No classes, no book lists, and no synagogue dues.
-(Although

-that you want to have Judaism at you wedding, and he wants to make
+its enough that you want to have Judaism at you wedding, and

-that possible for you.
+he wants to make that possible for you.

 Q: